 One of our key strategies is the distribution of Vitafood, specially formulated meal packs designed to meet the needs of malnourished children.
 Vitafood is also ideal for pregnant mothers, the elderly and other vulnerable populations.

 Though we receive Vitafood from different sources, each source develops the Vitafood with a blend of macronutrients.
-It includes a carbohydrate-rich rice or lentil base, a high-quality protein (usually soy or beans) and key vitamins.
+It includes a carbohydrate-rich rice, potato or lentil base, a high-quality protein (usually soy or beans) and key vitamins.
 Vitafood can be supplemented with locally grown produce and should be prepared with a fat source for optimal nutrition.